Happy, Texas

 Happy is a town in Randall and Swisher Counties in the U.S. state of Texas.
-The population was 678 at the 2010 census.
-The Randall County portion of Happy is part of the Amarillo, Texas Metropolitan Statistical Area.
+Its population was 602 at the 2020 census.
+The Randall County portion of Happy is part of the Amarillo metropolitan area.

 Toponymy

 Happy derives its name from Happy Draw, a stream named in the 19th century by the team of cowboys who were happy to find water there.
 It has frequently been noted on lists of unusual place names.
-The town's motto is "The Town Without A Frown".
+The town's motto is "The Town Without a Frown".